Suryavedha99/TESSA/README.md

 - Development of a GUI for non-terminal users
 - Cloud sync and cross-platform support for mobile environments

-© 2025 Suryavedha Pradhan, Vishnu Vardhan Chundu, and Shreyas Achal.
+© 2025 Suryavedha Pradhan, Vishnu Vardhan Chundu, Shreyas Achal.
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).